 James A. Harmison passed away suddenly yesterday morning of heart trouble while talking to his relatives.
 He had been ailing since Sunday and the end came unexpectedly.
 He was one of the pioneers and had been a resident of Eau Claire since 1856.
 He is survived by three daughters – one Mrs J Kleiner of this city, one residing at Duluth and one at St. Paul – and a son, Arthur, residing in Eau Claire.

 Generation 2-Jacob Barrett, Jr. was born about 1762 in Frederick County, Colony, Virginia and died in 1796 in Newberry, Newberry, South Carolina.
-He married Jemima(?)
+In 1784 he married Jemima(?)
 Dobbins the daughter of John and Mary Dobbins.

 Generation 3-Abner Barrett was born in 1775 in Newberry County, South Carolina and died April 20, 1859 in Rochester, Fulton, Indiana.
 He married Mary Pemberton on December 23, 1810 in Miami County, Ohio.

 Abner arrived in Salem, Champaign County, Ohio between 1802-1804.
 The town was not organized until 1805.
 Abner was the first clerk of this township.
 He was a War of 1812 veteran being discharged as Captain.
 He commanded his own unit, “Capt.
 Barrett’s Company, Ohio Militia.”